taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 ## 5. Greedy Matching Is Optimal

 Before computing the optimal strategy, I need to settle a foundational question: when you know where a matching pair is, should you always take it immediately?
-Or could it sometimes be better to hold the pair in reserve, leaving it in memory unmatched to control the timing of who gets the last pair, as Zwick's pass does under perfect recall?
+Or could it sometimes be better to hold the pair in reserve — leaving it in memory unmatched to control the timing of who gets the last pair, as Zwick's pass does under perfect recall?

 ### Setup